 We use this technology to protect your transmitted data.

 7.2 Data collection when visiting the website

-During the merely informational use of our website, i.e. if you do not register or otherwise transmit information to us, we only collect such data that your browser transmits to our server (in so-called "server log files").
+When you use our website for information purposes only, i.e. if you do not register or otherwise transmit information to us, we only collect data that your browser transmits to our server (in so-called "server log files").
 Our website collects a series of general data and information with each call of a page by you or an automated system.
 This general data and information is stored in the server log files.
 The following can be recorded

 1. browser types and versions used,